RomanEgel/DeutscheBankProject/README.md

 ## Requirements

-  Now project requires [Apache Kafka](https://kafka.apache.org/), which can be downloaded from [here](https://www.apache.org/dyn/closer.cgi?path=/kafka/2.1.0/kafka_2.12-2.1.0.tgz).
+* Now project requires [Apache Kafka](https://kafka.apache.org/), which can be downloaded from [here](https://www.apache.org/dyn/closer.cgi?path=/kafka/2.1.0/kafka_2.12-2.1.0.tgz).
   Kafka need to be correctly configured and we will provide brief course how to do it.
   1. After you downloaded go to `config` directory where you can find 2 files: `server.properties` and `zookeeper.properties`.
   2. Make sure that in `zookeeper.properties` configuration `clientPort=2181` and `maxClientCnxns=1000` are set
   3. In `server.properties` variables `zookeeper.connect=localhost:2181` and `host.name=localhost` must be set.
 Last to allow connection to Kafka when network connection is not available.
   4. After that you can run Zookeeper as `./zookeeper-server-start.sh -daemon ../config/zookeeper.properties` from terminal.
+  5. Now you are ready to run Kafka as message broker for whole system.
+Use: `./kafka-server-start.sh ../config/server.properties`
-  5. Now you need to create 2 topics in Kafka.
+  6. Now you need to create 2 topics in Kafka.
 For that use: `./kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic [topic_name] --config retention.ms=2000` where topic names are **current_price** and **predicted_prices**.
 Configuration variable `retention.ms` sets frequency of topic purging.
-  6. Now you are ready to run Kafka as message broker for whole system.
-Use: `./kafka-server-start.sh -daemon ../config/server.properties`
   7. Common issue with starting Kafka is that file `/etc/hosts/` does not contain mapping for localhost.

+* [MySQL](https://www.mysql.com/) also required as data storage

 ## Build